polly-code/polly-code.github.io/_posts/2024-11-12-quantization_of_neural_networks_2.md

 ![tensor_casting](../images/nn_quant2/fp32-int8-fp32_sym.png)

-For the original and dequantized tensors, we can measure the absolute error (difference between the original and dequantized tensor):
+For the original and dequantized tensors, we can measure the absolute error:

 ![tensor_casting_err](../images/nn_quant2/quantization_err_sym.png)

-To directly compare the two methods, we can calculate the mean squared error:
+To compare the two methods directly, we can calculate the mean squared error:

 ```python
 mse_asym = (dequantized_tensor - original_tensor).square().mean()